 Scotland’s hospitals almost ‘completely full’, warns Sturgeon

-The First Minister set out measures to address the growing pressures facing the NHS in Scotland
+The First Minister has set out measures to address the growing pressures facing the NHS in Scotland.

-Scotland’s hospitals are “almost completely full”, the First Minister has warned as she outlined measures to ease NHS pressures.
+Scotland’s hospitals are “almost completely full”, the First Minister warned as she outlined measures to ease pressure on the NHS.

-In a news briefing alongside Health Secretary Humza Yousaf and the deputy chief medical officer, Graham Ellis, Nicola Sturgeon admitted it had been “without any doubt the most difficult winter ever” for the health service and its staff.
+In a news briefing alongside Health Secretary Humza Yousaf and the deputy chief medical officer, Graham Ellis, Nicola Sturgeon admitted it had been “without any doubt the most difficult winter ever” for the health service.

 It comes as Dr Lailah Peel, deputy chair of BMA Scotland, warned that hospitals were “not safe” for patients amid increasing pressures.